Cessna 120/140 Review

 The good news is the qualities making them popular in the late 1940s are still present.
 Today, what little they give up to Piper’s Cubs in panache, they more than make up for in reduced acquisition costs and arguably more-forgiving handling qualities.

-120s and 140s had two wing struts; single strut did not come along until the 140A.
-120s also had no flaps, and no rear window, this one has had a rear window added.
+Cessna 120s and Cessna 140s had two wing struts; single strut did not come along until the 140A.
+Cessna 120s also had no flaps, and no rear window, this one has had a rear window added.
 Restored vintage panel, left middle.
 Vintage panel with modern instruments installed.

 That amount is equivalent to just under $31,000 in current dollars.
 Try to find a new, FAA-certificated, mostly-metal trainer for that kind of money today.